 - Suggest high-calorie, high-protein foods and beverages as needed.

 The RDN will track your child's growth and development, alerting you and the medical team if additional nutrition measures such as tube feeding are needed.
-Should these options be suggested, parents should know they carry risks and benefits.
+Should these options be suggested, parents should know they carry benefits as well as risks.
 Be sure to discuss both with your medical team to make an informed choice.

 Supporting Your Child, Removing the Fear

 If your child needs specialized nutrition support, one of the best things you can do is express confidence in the decisions you and your child's health care team have made.
-Fear of the unknown is normal, and you should discuss these fears and concerns with the RDN.
+Fear of the unknown is normal.
+Discuss these fears and concerns with the RDN.
 Ask for help as much as needed, and have the RDN or home health care practitioner explain and demonstrate special feeding instructions.

 Finally, make your child feel included.
 If the only family time involves food, this can make a child on nutrition support feel left out.
 Try to build family rituals and family time around activities that do not involve food and meals.